The definitive guide to error handling in Rust

 to handle errors.
 Rather, it provides as_error

-as a means for developers using Actix's wrapper type to inspect their own implementation details.
+as a means for external parties using Actix's wrapper type to inspect their own implementation details.

 Handling Rust errors with anyhow